-- Receive 40 hours of instruction on various aspects of the state's natural history -- geology, flora, wildlife, watersheds -- as well as exposure to ecological concepts and conservation issues
+- receive 40 hours of instruction combined with hands-on fieldwork on various aspects of the state's natural history -- geology, flora, wildlife, watersheds -- as well as exposure to ecological concepts and conservation issues.

-- Help state and local government agencies monitor and maintain the quality of our native ecosystems in a variety of citizen science projects
+- help monitor and maintain the quality of our native ecosystems through a variety of citizen science projects.

-- Assist with public interpretive programs reaching school children and others across the state
+- serve as environmental ambassadors in their communities assisting with public interpretive programs reaching school children and others across the state.

 What is the role of a Tennessee Naturalist?

-After training, Tennessee Naturalists may participate in many different types of volunteer activities, such as helping a nature outreach program at a park, museum, nature center or school, assisting the collection of scientific data for a bird census, water quality assessment, or rare plant monitoring, and working with trail maintenance or habitat restoration projects.
+After training, Tennessee Naturalists are encouraged to engage in different types of nature-based volunteer activities, such as helping with a nature outreach program at a park, nature center or school; assisting with the collection of scientific data for a bird census, water quality assessment, or rare plant monitoring; working on trail building/maintenance projects; and helping with habitat restoration projects.

-For more information, visit the Tennessee Naturalist Website
+For a list of chapters and more information, visit the Tennessee Naturalist Website